Phonic Phase 3

 The A Extra Series and B Extra Series introduce the high-frequency words 'to, go, we, you, are, said, play, out, down, for'.
 No new vowel digraphs are used..

 The A Digraphs Series introduces the new high-frequency words 'does, who', reinforces the vowel spellings 'ee, ay, oo, ow, ou, er, ai' and introduces 'y' in 'fly, sky'.

 The B Digraphs Series reinforces the digraphs 'sh, ch, ee, ay, ai, er, ow, ou, oo'.

-All the reading books described above also contain some adjacent consonants to blend as described in Phonic Phase 4.
+The text in all the books described above contains some words with adjacent consonants to blend (as described in Phonic Phase 4).

-The photocopiable volume Activities Volume 2 provides reading,writing and comprehension exercises for books 5-10 in the A Series and the B Series.
+WA6: Writing Activities for A11-16 and B11-16 provides reading,writing and comprehension exercises for books 11-16 in the A Series and the B Series.

 WA7: Writing and Comprehension Activities for A17-24 and B 17-24 provides reading, writing and comprehension exercises for the books in the A Digraphs Series and the B Digraphs Series.

 ****GRAPHEME and WORD CARDS****

 Alphabet Cards These 42 cards are for the letters of the alphabet and the consonant digraphs.

 Grapheme Cards These 42 cards are for words containing the vowel spellings of Phase 3 and Phase 5.

 The letter 'y'.

 This letter has four different roles in the English language.

 One of its roles is as a consonant at the beginning of a word, e.g. in the words 'yes, you, yacht, yoghurt'.
 Children usually learn this role as the first sound/symbol correspondence of 'y' in Phonic Phase 3.